radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 The RADIUS/(D)TLS client SHOULD NOT assume that the configured server is not able to handle all packets of the packet type based on the Protocol-Error response.
 In proxy scenarios, a RADIUS proxy may be unable to forward accounting packets for one realm, but able to forward them for another.

+Since proxying of RADIUS packets is a general issue in RADIUS and not specific to RADIUS/(D)TLS, the details of handling the Protocol-Error reply on the client side are outside of the scope of this document.

 The previous specification of RADIUS/TLS in {{RFC6614}} recommended to send a different reply.
 For unwanted CoA-Requests or Disconnect-Requests, the servers should respond with a CoA-NAK or Disconnect-NAK, respectively.
 For unwanted Accounting-Requests, the servers should respond with an Accounting-Response containing an Error-Cause attribute with the value 406 ("Unsupported Extension").